 Agency Affected: Department of Transportation

-Comments: MARAD provided an updated annual report, dated January 2015, that included elements that we called for in a strategic plan, as it mentions external factors affecting the disposal program and some future risks and projections.
-The recommendation also asked MARAD to periodically update the plan, in part to address the numerous and changing factors that affect the program.
+Comments: MARAD provided an annual report, dated January 2015, that included elements that we called for in a strategic plan.
+The report mentions external factors affecting the disposal program and some future risks and projections.
+The recommendation also called for MARAD to periodically update the plan, in part to address the numerous and changing factors that affect the program.
 We will monitor MARADs efforts to update the annual report to reflect the most current conditions.

 Recommendation: To enhance MARAD's transparency in its source selection processes or other aspects of ship disposal and strategic direction for its efforts, the Secretary of Transportation should direct the MARAD Administrator to update MARAD's 2006 comprehensive management plan, i.e.strategic plan, or create a new strategic plan to reflect its current goals, external factors affecting the disposal program, and future risks and strategies based on those goals and factors, and periodically update this plan.